scriptingislife/data-swarm/README.md

-# 2fa-swarm
+# Data Swarm

-Create a swarm of serverless functions to bruteforce a 2FA code
+Send TCP data to a remote host from multiple IPs using a swarm of AWS Lambda functions.